Edible Arraignments

 you know, sample the treats.

-Yeah, it seems like, I mean, the cans could be displayed on, like, your desk at work, you know, where someone would display a, you know, Funco Pop or whatever.
+Yeah, it seems like, I mean, the cans could be displayed on like your desk at work, you know, where someone would display a, you know, funko pop or whatever.

 Like, it seems like you could, you know, take those out of the fridge and just put them in a, you know, a place where you would have knickknacks.

-So you like them in the you like them better in the fridge because they're hidden.
+So you like them in the fridge, you like them better in the fridge because they're hidden.

 Yes.